ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/Lay_out_program_splits_on-screen.md

 ## To lay out program splits on-screen...

-1Right-click the Program Split icon to access object properties.
+1. Right-click the Program Split icon to access object properties.

 ![patterns00082.png](assets/patterns00082.png)

-2Select a pattern from the droplist.
+2. Select a pattern from the droplist.
 Alternatively, click the arrow button to access the pattern library.

-3Click Layout.
+3. Click Layout.
 Three blue guide patterns allow you to change the layout.

 ![patterns00085.png](assets/patterns00085.png)

-4Adjust the guide patterns to achieve the desired effect:
+4. Adjust the guide patterns to achieve the desired effect:

 - Move patterns by selecting the middle guide pattern and dragging.
 - Scale patterns by selecting a guide pattern and dragging selection handles.